 Auditor |

 Auditor accounts are used to give a reviewer, assessor, consultant, board member, or auditor limited access to the Compliance Management and/or Policy Management modules in your account.
 Auditors are granted access on a per-scope and per-policy campaign basis.
+An Auditor can only see limited data and reports for the scopes and/or policy campaigns they're granted access to.
+To learn more about what an Auditor can access in your account, see our Guide for Auditors. |

 For their allowed scopes Auditors can perform the actions listed below: